The period-index problem for twisted topological K-theory: Introduction

-Atiyah-Segal~\cite{atiyah_twisted_2006} investigate the differentials for the twist of $K$-theory on $K(\QQ,3)$.
-In the torsion case, we show that there are infinitely many non-zero differentials leaving In this case, of course, each of those differentials is torsion.
+Atiyah and Segal also investigate the higher differentials for the twist of $K$-theory on $K(\QQ,3)$, but the higher differentials for torsion twists have not been studied before.
+In the torsion case, we show that there are infinitely many non-zero differentials leaving